- Home

 Common questions about targeted therapy

-You may have many questions about having targeted therapy as part of your cancer treatment.
-Below are some answers to common questions people may ask.
-Your cancer care team can provide more detail about your individual situation.
+You may have questions about targeted therapy as part of your cancer treatment.
+Here are answers to common questions, but your cancer care team can provide more details about your specific situation.

 Learn more about: